 Dubbed "The Canon Wars," the recent controversy over Western classical education is really a battle in a much broader culture war that is affecting CCE schools.
 We've seen more than a handful of schools run aground on debates that started with seemingly borderline woke sensibilities.
-These created a crack that opened into a fissure and sadly, caused compromise or damage at the school(s).
-The lies aren’t often “big” woke issues, like LGBTQ acceptance.
-Rather, they originate with subtle oppressor/oppressed undertones that fuel a call for justice (of the “social” kind) in some form (i.e., women were kept out, so now we need to right that wrong…).
-The problem is that these actions give some the idea that if a particular school does not take appropriate action (as identified by the self-proclaimed victim-class representative at their school), then justice demands they act boldly and with righteous indignation.
+These created a crack that opened into a fissure.
+They originate with subtle oppressor/oppressed undertones that fuel a call for justice (of the “social” kind) in some form (i.e., women were kept out, so now we need to right that wrong…).

 In Voddie Baucham's prophetic 2020 book, Fault Lines, he says: “In other words, Critical Theory is not just an analytical tool, as some have suggested; it is a philosophy, a worldview.”
 And of this worldview, he says: “The fault lies in believing that such a vision can be attained by affiliating with, using the terminology of, or doing anything other than opposing in the most forceful terms the ideology that lies at the root of the social justice movement.” ― Voddie T. Baucham Jr., Fault Lines: The Social Justice Movement and Evangelicalism's Looming Catastrophe